ThanasisMattas/mattflow/README.md

 1. mattflow_exceptions
 2. tests
+3. pylint
-3. Simple API to configure the simulation
+4. Simple API to configure the simulation
-4. Implementation of higher order schemes
+5. Implementation of higher order schemes
-5. Addition of source terms
+6. Addition of source terms
-6. Addition of viscous models
+7. Addition of viscous models
-7. Support moving objects inside the domain
+8. Support moving objects inside the domain
-8. Unstructured mesh
+9. Unstructured mesh
-9. Extent to 3D CFD
+10. Extent to 3D CFD

 ***Start the flow!***